 Myth: Staring directly at the sun is okay if you squint or are wearing sunglasses.

 Fact: It is never recommended to stare at the sun.
 The sun produces ultra-violet rays which can cause damage to your cornea, lens, and retina.
 Even the best sunglasses can’t block UV rays 100%.
 It should also be noted that staring directly at a solar eclipse can cause blindness.

 Myth: Crossing your eyes will make them stay like that.

 Fact: When you cross your eyes for humor or amusement it may cause a few laughs but it will not cause permanent damage to your eyes and once you are done your eyes will return to normal placement.
 Our eyes naturally come together when we look at something closely so when you purposefully cross your eyes you are just exaggerating your eyes natural response.

 Myth: Children with crossed-eyes or misaligned eyes will grow out of it as they get older.

 Fact: Crossed-eyes, a condition called strabismus, and misaligned eyes, a condition calls amblyopia, will not correct themselves over time.
 The eye must be forced to correct this by using patching, glasses, eye drops, or surgical procedures.
 The best results are achieved when the corrections are started as soon as possible.

-Myth: You don’t have to have regular eye exams and only need to have your eyes checks when you are experiencing problems.
+Myth: You don’t need to have regular eye exams.
+You only need to have your eyes checked when you are experiencing problems.

-Fact: It is very important and highly recommended to have regular eye exams.
+Fact: It is extremely important to have regular eye exams.
 Regular eye exams can prevent eye disease, help find other health problems, and correct eye problems at an early stage helping to prevent more damage.

 There are many more vision myths out there that we didn’t touch on in this article but these are some of the common ones.
 If you are in doubt that what your hearing about vision is a myth or fact talk with your eye professional to get the truth.